Troubleshooting Remote Elastic Agent Enrollment in Docker Compose: Common Pitfalls and Solutions

 Introduction

 If you’ve followed the Elastic Docker Compose tutorial series to set up the Elastic Stack, enrolling remote Elastic Agents might have led to unexpected challenges.
 Let’s explore a common enrollment failure—DNS resolution errors—and actionable solutions to resolve them.
+Elastic is known for its flexibility and scalability, but certain configurations, especially around networking and security, can introduce roadblocks if not addressed early.

 The Core Issue: DNS and Configuration Conflicts